Ivonnor1975/myweather/README.md

 # Weather Dashboard

-It is a simple calendar application that allows a user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-The starter code uses the Moment.js (Links to an external site.)
-A library to work with date and time.
+This application allows a traveler to see the weather for multiple cities.

 ![image](https://user-images.githubusercontent.com/88918693/135169987-b946e4a3-bd78-4f32-a5df-209d1e547644.png)

 # Instruction
-Type a task on the block of time.
-Make sure, you click on the button Save to store your task.
-Click anywhere inside the button, avoiding to click the icon save itself.
-The icon won't responde to save the task.
+A user can search for a city.
+Then it is presented with current and future conditions for that city and that city is added to the search history.
+ThenN the user is presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
+Also, it is presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

+If the user clicks on a city in the search history, then the user is again presented with current and future conditions for that city.

-The website is published at https://ivonnor1975.github.io/Taskcontroller/
+The website is published at

-Built With HTML, CSS, bootstrap, Java Script and Jquery.
+Built With HTML, CSS,bootstrap, Java Script, Moment.js and Jquery.

 ©️2021 Ivonne, Inc Contribution Made with ❤️ by [Ivonne]